What Is a PRP Injection?

-You may have heard about athletes like Tiger Woods getting platelet-rich plasma (PRP) injections to help heal an injury.
-These shots, which are based on your own blood, are increasingly being used to treat sports injuries and to help wounds heal after surgery.
-Some doctors even use it as a cosmetic procedure to target signs of aging, such as wrinkles.
+Platelet-rich plasma (PRP) injections are a treatment used to help heal an injury.
+These shots, which are based on your own blood, are being used more to treat sports injuries and to help wounds heal after surgery.
+Some doctors use it as a cosmetic procedure to target signs of aging, such as wrinkles.

-To collect plasma, a doctor draws blood from your body and uses a machine to separate the platelet-rich plasma from the rest of the blood.
+To collect plasma, a doctor draws blood from your body and uses a machine called a centrifuge to separate the platelet-rich plasma from the rest of the blood.
 Then the doctor numbs the area of your body being treated with PRP injections.
 Once you’re numb, the doctor uses a needle to inject your plasma into the area of your body being treated.

 For example, if you’re being treated for a muscle injury, your doctor would inject plasma into several locations in that muscle.
-In some cases, doctors use ultrasound technology during injections to make sure they’re targeting the right area.
+In some cases, doctors use ultrasound technology during the shots to make sure they’re targeting the right area.
 PRP injections usually take about 30 minutes, though it depends on the area you’re targeting.

 Once platelets are in the area that’s being treated, they break down and release growth factors, which are compounds that help cells repair and renew.
 This is thought to trigger your body’s healing process.

 PRP doesn’t usually cause major side effects.
-But because it involves drawing blood, if your doctor recommends it – you’ll want to make sure you eat before the procedure.
+But because it involves drawing blood – if your doctor recommends it – you’ll want to make sure you eat before the procedure.
 That will help you avoid feeling lightheaded when you get PRP injections.

 After the shot, you shouldn’t wash the area that was treated for 48 hours.
 You might notice some soreness and bruising in the area that received injections.
 If you feel sharp or intense pain, let your doctor know.